top of page

 A potential pitfall

 I’ve been seeing more of another viewpoint problem lately, one that I think of as ‘neutral viewpoint’.
-Perhaps a scene starts off from Jane’s point of view, but it then shifts into neutral – the reader sees lots of actions, hears lots of speech that both Jane and Jill can experience, and the reader gets no sense of being ‘with’ either of them.
+Perhaps a scene starts off from Jane’s point of view, but it then shifts into neutral – the reader sees lots of actions, hears lots of speech that both Jane and Will can experience, and the reader gets no sense of being ‘with’ either of them.
 Not only does this miss an opportunity of being close to Jane and understanding her as a character, rendering the scene somewhat colourless, it’s also dangerous ground.
-The writer, with no strong sense of connection to Jane’s viewpoint, might begin describing the action more in terms of how Jill would see things.
+The writer, with no strong sense of connection to Jane’s viewpoint, might begin describing the action more in terms of how Will would see things.

 Let me know what you think about ‘neutral viewpoint’ – do you see this used or find yourself using it?
 Do you find it a problem?